What Is The Relation Between Culture & Language? Details Explained

 How Do Culture And Language Influence Each Other?

 The relationship between language and culture is a complex and multi-faceted one.
 Language shapes how we think, and culture influences how we speak.
 This means that language affects how people think and behave, while cultural norms influence people’s use of language.
-This is an interwoven system of influence that is constantly changing and evolving as new ideas and values spread through different regions.
+This interwoven system of influence constantly changes and evolves as new ideas and values spread through different regions.

 Conclusion

-4.What Is The Relationship Between Culture And Values?
+Why Is The Relationship Between Language And Culture Important?